iCliniq Logo

 What is Adrenal Cancer?

-Adrenal glands are the two triangular glands that are present above the kidneys.
-The kidneys are located deep inside the upper part of the abdomen.
+Adrenal glands are the two triangular glands above the kidneys, located deep inside the upper part of the abdomen.
 The adrenal gland is an exocrine gland that secretes hormones and gives instructions to all the organs and tissues in the body.
-Adrenal cancer is also called adrenocortical cancer.
-It can occur at any age, most probably in children below 5 years and in adults during their 40s and 50s.
-When it is diagnosed at an early stage, the cure rate is high.
+Adrenal cancer, also called adrenocortical cancer, can occur at any age, most probably in children under five and adults during their 40s and 50s.
+The cure rate is high when it is diagnosed at an early stage.

 What Can Cause Adrenal Cancer?

 There is no exact cause for adrenal cancer.
-Adrenal cancer can occur when there is any mutation in the DNA of the adrenal gland cells.
+Adrenal cancer can occur when there is a mutation in the DNA of the adrenal gland cells.
 Usually, the DNA in the cell instructs the cell on what to do.
 This type of DNA transformation can instruct the cell to multiply uncontrollably.
-In this process, the healthy cells turn into abnormal cells and lead to the formation of the tumor.
-This tumor can also spread to other parts of the body through a process called metastasis.
+In this process, the healthy cells turn into abnormal cells, forming a tumor.
+This tumor can also spread to other parts of the body through metastasis.

 What Are the Signs and Symptoms of Adrenal Cancer?